dmcwo/Moon/_posts/2017-05-18-intro-to-liquid-for-jekyll.md

 ### What is Liquid?

-A sensible place to start!
 Liquid describes itself as an "open-source template language"[^fn-liquid].

 In the context of jekyll, this means that Liquid enables you to use little bits of code, like ``` {% raw %} {{ page.title }} {% endraw %} ```, to display content and information about your site, in this case, the title of a page.
 So, for example, if I add the code ``` {% raw %} {{ page.title }} {% endraw %} ``` to the code on this page, I will get the title of this page: *{{ page.title }}*.